 Median Hourly Wages: $16.16

 Job Description: Receptionists greet visitors, schedule appointments, and direct telephone calls to the proper recipients.

 Training Requirements: Employers provide on-the-job training to receptionists, but some will only hire candidates who have experience using word processing and spreadsheet applications.

-Job Outlook and Prospects: Employment is expected to grow faster than the average for all occupations through 2024.
-Job prospects should be very good.
+Job Outlook and Prospects: Employment growth is expected to grow much faster than the average for all occupations: 41 percent from 2016 to 2026.
+Job prospects will be excellent.